-The Prime-JIBAR rate basis risk is managed on a ratio basis, i.e. ratio of the portion of Prime-linked funding to the total Prime-linked asset portfolio.
-For this purpose, an appropriate amount of JIBAR funding needs to be swapped to Prime funding.
+The Prime-JIBAR rate basis risk is managed on a ratio basis, i.e. ratio of the portion of JIBAR-linked funding to the total Prime-linked asset portfolio.
+For this purpose, an appropriate amount of Prime-linked assets is swapped to a JIBAR-linked interest rate.
 The Company has entered into interest rate swaps to manage this risk (swapping Prime to JIBAR and vice versa).

-All current securitisation programmes have an embedded Prime-JIBAR swap since it is a Moody's requirement that the SPV may not carry any risk between the JIBAR-linked interest paid to noteholders and the Prime-linked interest earned on assets purchased.
-All cash and cash equivalents bear interest at a rate linked to JIBAR.
+All current securitisation programmes therefore have an embedded Prime-JIBAR swap since it is also a Moody's requirement that the SPV may not carry any Prime-JIBAR basis risk i.e. JIBAR-linked interest paid to noteholders and the Prime-linked interest earned on assets purchased.
+All cash and cash equivalents bear interest at applicable money market rates.